endless-sky/endless-sky-wiki/CreatingOutfits.md

 # Sales

 In order for anyone to buy your new outfit, it must be added to one of the "outfitter" objects.
-For example, if you are writing a plugin you could include this in one of your data files:
+For example, if you are writing a plugin, you could include this in one of your data files:

 ```
 outfitter "Syndicate Advanced"